Edited by Ocean Robbins • A version of this article was originally published on Pique Tea.

 There are many benefits of drinking matcha green tea every day, but what’s the best time of day to drink it?
 Due to its caffeine content, morning or afternoon is the best time to consume matcha.

-People with sensitive stomachs may experience discomfort when drinking the tea on an empty stomach due to its tannin content.
+People with sensitive stomachs may experience side effects such as discomfort when drinking the tea on an empty stomach due to its tannin content.
 (Tannins are bitter-tasting but harmless chemicals that occur naturally in tea and wine.)

 Final Word: Should You Try Matcha Tea?